 Ph.D. in Sustainability Education Core Faculty

 Kimberley Greeson (she/they) is core faculty for the Sustainability Education doctoral program.
 Dr. Greeson also teaches/advises in the M.S.
 Sustainable Food Systems and M.A.
 Interdisciplinary Studies programs.
 As an interdisciplinary educator-scholar, her work focuses on the politics of conservation and environmental issues concerning human/nature relationships, environmental and food justice movements, and qualitative research.
-She seeks to implement a culturally sustaining pedagogy and strives to create a learning environment that is student-centered and utilizes community-based experiential learning principles.
+She seeks to implement a culturally sustaining pedagogy to create a learning environment that is student-centered and utilizes community-based experiential learning principles.
 She is a member of Prescott College's Institutional Review Board.

 Dr. Greeson is a settler on Hawai'i Island, kanaka maoli lands.
-In Hawai'i, she is a curriculum specialist and researcher for Uluha’o o Hualālai, a nonprofit that works for the cultural and ecological preservation and regeneration of Mt.
+In Hawai'i, she is an education specialist and researcher for Uluha’o o Hualālai, a nonprofit that works for the cultural and ecological preservation and regeneration of Mt.
 Hualālai.
 The high elevation areas of Hualālai are sacred to Native Hawaiians and are important for the watershed (including native forests and native birds).
 She works to mindfully and ethically bridge scientific ecological knowledge with Traditional Ecological Knowledge in a meaningful way for sustainability.

 Ph.D.
 Sustainability Education, Prescott College.

 Greeson, K., & Currey, R. (2021).
 Centering Justice in a Sustainable Food Systems Master's Program.
 Frontiers Sust.
 Food Syst., Critical and Equity-Oriented Pedagogical Innovations in Sustainable Food Systems Education [Special Issue], DOI: 10.3389/fsufs.2021.751264